DominikPalo/esp32-rf-receiver/README.md

 See: [**How to connect an RF module to ESP32**](wiring.png?raw=true) (DATA pin can be changed by setting DATA_PIN in the esp32_rf_receiver.c file)

+### Antenna
+To get a full range of the RF receiver, you have to attach an external antenna to the ANT pin.
+A simple wire is sufficient - the length of the wire should be 22.6 cm for a 315 MHz module or 17.2 cm for a 433 MHz module.

 ## Usage
 Just connect with your terminal (PuTTY, CoolTerm, etc.) to the ESP32 serial port (baudrate 115200) and start emitting your RF signals.
 All received signals will be outputed.